Sarasota County, Florida: Government and politics

 Sarasota County is one of only 20 Florida counties with its own charter, adopted in 1971.
 Sarasota County is governed by a five-member county commission.
 Each commissioner serves a four-year term and resides in and represents a single district.

-Like most of Southwest Florida, Sarasota County is considered a stronghold for the Republican Party and was one of the first parts of Florida to turn Republican.
-The last Democratic presidential candidate to win it was Franklin D. Roosevelt in 1944, although Barack Obama lost it by just 211 votes in 2008.
-Republicans have historically dominated the county commission and other countywide elected positions.
-However, the city of Sarasota has an all-Democrat city commission, Democrat Michele Rayner represents a portion of the county in the Florida House of Representatives, and there are two countywide elected Democrats.
+Like most of Southwest Florida, Sarasota County has been a stronghold for the Republican Party.
+It was one of the first parts of Florida to begin to favor the Republicans over the Democrats.
+The last Democratic presidential candidate to carry the county was Franklin D. Roosevelt in 1944.
+The closest any Democratic candidate has come since was Barack Obama in 2008, who lost in the county by just 211 votes.
+The Republican edge has narrowed somewhat since the 1990s, however; Democrats have managed at least 40 percent of the vote in every election since 1996.
+Yet the county has seen trends towards the Republican party, alongside the rest of Florida, since 2020, with Donald Trump's 2024 victory in the county being the best performance by a Republican since 1988.

+Republicans have historically dominated the county commission and all but two countywide elected positions.
+Democratic strength is concentrated in Sarasota, which has an all-Democratic city commission.

 Public safety

+Aside from the typical law enforcement and fire departments, Sarasota County also utilizes an Emergency Management agency.
+The agency's main area of focus is disaster preparedness and response.
+The agency is responsible for what are called Community Emergency Response Teams as well as the county emergency evacuation shelters.

 Fire/EMS

 The Sarasota County Fire Department (SCFD) provides fire services to the City of Sarasota and all unincorporated areas of the county with the exception of areas covered by the Nokomis and Englewood fire districts.
 Additionally, SCFD provides EMS service to the City of Sarasota, all unincorporated areas of the county (including areas covered by the Nokomis and Englewood fire districts) plus the city of Venice.